Skip to main content

 Once you have settled on a furnace, there’s the matter of installation.
 Furnace installation is not your typical DIY project.
 There are gas and electrical connections to be made.
 Venting, ductwork and condensate drains (for condensing furnaces) also need to be connected and setup.
 In short, your safest and most reliable solution is to pay a licensed professional for the material and labor costs to properly complete the installation.

-Here are some sample cost ranges you might expect to pay for a furnace installation:
+Here are some sample new furnace cost ranges :

 • Labor: Typical labor costs can range from $50 - $100 per hour for a licensed technician.
 Each additional team member will be an additional charge.
 Depending upon the complexity of the job, a new furnace installation can take 10-15 hours!2